Tracey Riley, PhD, CPA

 Biography

-Dr. Riley is currently the Associate Dean for SBS Online Education and Learning Assessment.
-She also serves on Suffolk University’s Shared Curriculum Assessment Committee and the Faculty Advisory Board for Retention.
-She has previously served as Accounting Department Chair and Director of Graduate Programs in Accounting, where she successfully guided the department to reaccreditation with AACSB.
-She has won university-, school-, and student organization-level awards for her extensive service.
+Dr. Riley is currently the Associate Dean for Faculty Affairs.
+She also serves on Suffolk University's Faculty Advisory Board for Retention, the Academic Misconduct Committee, and the Academic Standing Committee.
+She has won university, school, and student organization-level awards for her extensive service.

 Dr. Riley is an award-winning teacher, and teaching is her greatest passion.
 Her main focus is financial accounting and overseeing the accounting department’s winter internship program, which she launched.